 If you are interested in hosting and/or arranging a session of the Body Project – University of Manitoba in your faculty, department, campus community (e.g., student group), please contact Katie Kutryk (Katie.Kutryk@Umanitoba.ca) or David Ness (David_Ness@UManitoba.ca).

-Please fill out the form below to register:
+Please fill out the form below to be notified when sessions are announced:

 “I think this program is highly beneficial to everyone and I strongly encourage everyone to take it.”